Abd al-Rahman ibn Samura: Capture of Kabul (665)

 Barha Tegin led the Turk Shahis and rolled back Abd al-Rahman's conquests in Afghanistan from 665 CE.

 The territories Ibn Samura had conquered had to be reclaimed by force or by treaty.
 He launched an expedition to Arachosia and Zabulistan, recovering Bust and other cities.
 Kabul was occupied in 665 after a siege of a few months.
 Kabul soon revolted but was reoccupied after a month-long siege.
 He managed to convert 12,000 inhabitants of Kabul to Islam before leaving the city according to Firishta.
-Mu'awiya personally confirmed him as governor dependent on the caliph.
+Mu'awiya personally confirmed him as governor.
 Ibn Samura's capture and plunder of Kabul put an end to the rule of the Nezak Hun king Ghar-ilchi.
 The Nezak ruler was succeeded by the powerful Turk dynasty of the Turk Shahis: Barha Tegin, the first Turk Shahi ruler took the throne in 665-666 and soon recaptured the territory as far as Kandahar and Bost.

 After Mu'awiya deposed Ibn Samura from Sīstān in 665, he retired to Basra where the slaves he had brought from Kabul built a mosque in his house in the building style of Kabul.
 He died in Basra in 670.